21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 One start of this martech stack — GA has over 73 million fans all over the world.

-This tool can easily mess with your head with the variety of menu options, date ranges, and filters.
-GA has not the prettiest face, which makes its UX a bit confusing.
+This tool can easily mess with your head with various menu options, date ranges, and filters.
+GA has not the prettiest face, making its UX confusing.
 But it didn’t prevent Google Analytics from being number one among similar services.

-With this data, marketers can enrich your buyer persona profiles and update a marketing strategy.
+With this data, marketers can enrich their buyer persona profiles and update their marketing strategy.

-Bonus: Upgrade your marketing efforts to the next stage with knowledge on how website visitors interact with your chat, email, and pop-ups.
-Just integrate GA with Dashly and track each step of your customer’s journey on the website.
+Bonus: Upgrade your marketing efforts to the next stage with knowledge of how website visitors interact with your chat, email, and pop-ups.
+Just integrate GA with Dashly and track your customer’s journey on the website.

 Price: free